christian-egg/cs126-final-project/PROPOSAL.md

 generates obstacles far enough apart and in a way that they can actually be avoided.
 I may need to set a max speed for the obstacles at a certain point.

-For week three, I plan to add in the boss fight state and the boss' sprite and projectiles.
-These projectiles will have to be generated differently from the normal obstacles.
-I will need to make the boss' health scale off of score.
+For week three, I plan to add in the boss fight and the boss' sprite.
+I will need to make the boss' health scale off of score in some way.
 I will also need to make sure there is buffer time at the beginning and end of the fight to let the player adjust.
 Also, I will need to display the health bar of the boss somewhere on screen and have it update every frame.